maxmilton/microdoc/README.md

 Recent versions of evergreen browsers.

 The expected use case of `microdoc` is developer docs so end-users are technically minded with an up-to-date browser.
-Only minimal effort are made polyfill browser APIs.
+Only minimal efforts are made to polyfill browser APIs.
 That said, if you run into any compatibility bugs please [open an issue](https://github.com/maxmilton/microdoc/issues).

 TODO: Show how to use https://polyfill.io for wider cross-browser support